 Haycock Point is located in northern Beowa National Park (formerly Ben Boyd National Park) and offers walking trails, beaches, rocky outcrops for fishing and a grassy picnic area with barbeques and tables.

-Be prepared to encounter wildlife, as the grassy surroundings of Haycock Point provide the perfect gathering place for lazing kangaroos, wallabies and goannas.
+The grassy surroundings of Haycock Point provide the perfect gathering place for lazing kangaroos, wallabies and goannas, so keep your eyes peeled for wildlife.

 Haycock Point is a wonderful whale-watching location in the spring, and whales can often be spotted close to the point as they make their way south to Antarctica along the 'Humpback Highway'.